flux-iac/aws-iam-policies/README.md

-# AWS IAM Policies for TF controller
+# An AWS IAM Policy Example for TF controller

 Before using it, you need a Secret name `aws-credentials` to hold your Access and Secret keys.